Raven-D3v/data-analytics-portfolio/Project/Automation/EventSync/README.md

 - Enables scalable workflow design
 - Centralizes system behavior control

-> 📌 Orchestration layer connecting all system components into one automated flow
+> 📌 This project validates that n8n can operate as a **core orchestration layer for real system-level applications**

 ---